 Unlike most perennials, Peonies do not need to be dug up and divided as they grow and mature.

-The ideal time to plant Peony tubers is in the late fall before the first hard frost.
-Peonies do not respond well to being transplanted, so we recommend planting tubers rather than transplanting an established plant.
+The ideal time to plant Peony tubers is late fall before the first hard frost.
+Unfortunately, peonies do not respond well to being transplanted, so we recommend planting tubers rather than transplanting an established plant.

-Paeonia anomala is the widest-ranging species geographically.
-Its natural range is through the Ural mountains of Russia from the Arctic Circle into Mongolia and northern China, and other parts of Siberia.
+This species is the widest-ranging species geographically.
+Its natural range is through the Ural mountains of Russia from the Arctic Circle into Mongolia and northern China and other parts of Siberia.

 - Back to genus Paeonia